PixelAirIO/github-resource/README.md

 # GitHub Resource

 A [Concourse](https://concourse-ci.org/) resource for working with GitHub.
 This resource can be configured to track and update different resources within GitHub.
-It's like multiple Concourse resources bundled into one.
+It's multiple Concourse resources bundled into one container image.

 Use it in your pipeline: